inaes-tic/npm/doc/folders.md

 ## More Information

-When you run `npm install foo@1.2.3` it downloads and builds the package, and then, if there is a package.json file in the current working directory, it copies it to `$PWD/node_modules/foo`, so that your current package will get it when you do `require("foo")`.
+When doing local installings, npm first tries to find an appropriate `prefix` folder.
+This is so that `npm install foo@1.2.3` will install to the sensible root of your package, even if you happen to have `cd`ed into some other folder.

-When this is done, it also installs all of foo's dependencies to `./node_modules/foo/node_modules/`, so that it will get its dependencies appropriately when it calls `require()`.
-If foo depends on bar, and bar depends on baz, then there will also be a `./node_modules/foo/node_modules/bar/node_modules/baz`, and so on.
+Starting at the $PWD, npm will walk up the folder tree checking for a folder that contains either a `package.json` file, or a `node_modules` folder.
+If such a thing is found, then that is treated as the effective "current directory" for the purpose of running npm commands.
+(This behavior is inspired by and similar to git's .git-folder seeking logic when running git commands in a working dir.)

-If there is not a package.json in the current working directory, then npm walks up the working dir parent paths looking for a package.json, indicating the root of a package, or a node_modules folder, indicating an npm package deployment location, and then take the party to that location.
-This behavior may be suppressed by setting the `seek-root` config value to false.
+If no package root is found, then the current folder is used.

-If no package root is found, then a global installation is performed.
+When you run `npm install foo@1.2.3`, then the package is loaded into the cache, and then unpacked into `./node_modules/foo`.
+Then, any of foo's dependencies are similarly unpacked into `./node_modules/foo/node_modules/...`.

-The global installation may be supressed by setting the `global` configuration to false, in which case, the install will fail.
+Any bin files are symlinked to `./node_modules/.bin/`, so that they may be found by npm scripts when necessary.

 ### Global Installation

-If the `global` configuration is set to true, or if it is not explicitly set false and no suitable node_modules folder was found, then npm will install packages "globally".
+If the `global` configuration is set to true, then npm will install packages "globally".

-This means that the module contents are symlinked (or, on windows, copied) from `root/<name>/<version>/package` to `root/node_modules/<name>`.
+For global installation, packages are installed roughly the same way, but the module root is `/usr/local/lib/node_modules`, and bin files are linked to `/usr/local/bin` instead of `./node_modules/.bin`.

 ### Cycles, Conflicts, and Folder Parsimony

-Cycles are handled using the property of node's module system that it walks up the directories looking for node_modules folders.
-So, at every stage, if a package is already installed in an ancestor node_modules folder, then it is not installed at the current location.
+Cycles are handled using the property of node's module system that it walks up the directories looking for `node_modules` folders.
+So, at every stage, if a package is already installed in an ancestor `node_modules` folder, then it is not installed at the current location.

 Consider the case above, where `foo -> bar -> baz`.
 Imagine if, in addition to that, baz depended on bar, so you'd have:
 `foo -> bar -> baz -> bar -> baz ...`.
 However, since the folder
-structure is: foo/node_modules/bar/node_modules/baz, there's no need to put another copy of bar into .../baz/node_modules, since when it calls require("bar"), it will get the copy that is installed in foo/node_modules/bar.
+structure is: `foo/node_modules/bar/node_modules/baz`, there's no need to put another copy of bar into `.../baz/node_modules`, since when it calls require("bar"), it will get the copy that is installed in `foo/node_modules/bar`.

-This shortcut is only used if the exact same version would be installed in multiple nested node_modules folders.
+This shortcut is only used if the exact same version would be installed in multiple nested `node_modules` folders.
 It is still possible to have `a/node_modules/b/node_modules/a` if the two "a" packages are different versions.
 However, without repeating the exact same package multiple times, an infinite regress will always be